ml4design/ml4design.github.io/tutorials/structured-data-module/tutorial.md

 > Hint: Is our dataset labeled or unlabeled?

 Based on these questions we can scope down the potential models that we could use.
 Nowadays there is an abundance of available models and often researchers experiment with different ones.
 Here we will try 3 different models.
-To try these models you can comment/uncomment one of the following lines:
+To try these models you can use one of the following lines:
 ```python
 clf = DummyClassifier(strategy="constant", constant=0)